cintiadr/statistics-app/README.md

   but you should check [Serverless Testing guide](https://serverless.com/framework/docs/providers/aws/guide/testing/) if your lambda is more complex than that.
   Serverless offers a lot of help for local tests and debugging;
-  - Smoke tests are done using Jasmine framework;
+  - Smoke tests after deployment are done using Jasmine framework;